Tomie56/Influence_Functions/readme.md

 3. **Leave-One-Out Retraining (LOO)**: Retrain the model with one training point removed and record the test loss.

+4. **One-Step-Train Loss (OST)**: Train the model with one single step and record the loss changes.

-4. **Visualization**: Plot IF distributions and IF-vs-LOO correlation (Pearson correlation coefficient).
+5. **Visualization**: Plot IF distributions and IF-vs-LOO correlation (Pearson correlation coefficient) and IF-vs-OST plot.

 ## Results